 No, this was the illusion of privacy.
-It's all great if you love thy neighbor but sometimes there are rotten teens selling meth out of the garage or a foreclosure that tanks everyone's property value.
+It's all great if you love thy neighbor but sometimes there are rotten teens selling meth out of the garage on the corner, or a foreclosure that tanks everyone's property value.
 But this was the 70s and my parents thought this was the American Dream realized.
-And it was if you didn't look too close.
+And it was if you didn't look too closely.
 My mom used to brag about how we had a Corner Lot and to me all that meant was we got traffic from both sides.
-It's all in how you spin it.

 Dad was a career military man, Colonel, Marines, Korea, the whole bit.
 Worked for big business and then transferred to FL to work in avionics and was "encouraged" to retire in his mid 60s for a reduced pension and took it.
 He did not roll into retirement gently.
 There was lots of vodka.
-Lots of oranges squeezed from our back yard tree and lots of pointless yard work in a teeny suburban yard who's sole purpose was to hope the tree shaded you from the sun and to look at azaleas.
+Lots of oranges squeezed from our back yard tree and lots of pointless yard work in a teeny suburban yard.
+The sole purpose of our yard was to hope the tree shaded you from the sun and to look at azaleas.
 My folks came from Minnesota and their parents were small farmers so I suppose they wanted no part of growing their own.
-My mom used to laugh when I collected my chicken eggs and cleaned my coops.
+My mom used to laugh when I collected my chicken eggs and cleaned my coops in Georgia.
 "Eggs are on sale at Publix for $1.89 this week, she'd say.
-Want me to pick some up?"
+Want me to pick some up for you?"
 Love bites were common in my family.
 If they teased you, I guess, it meant they loved you.
 I'm not a fan.
 I like humor but sarcasm is kind of shitty.
 Anyway, back to Mrs. Quigley.

 She was an old woman who lived alone.
 A Crone I guess, but at my tender age she could have been 60 and seemed ancient.
 She had silver hair and dowdy clothes and did grandmothery things...this was 1974 before women were pretending like they were in their 20s well into menopause.
-It was rare to see a midriff top and razor cut jean holes and magenta hair on an Old Lady.
-She had a House Coat and slippers and at 6:30am most mornings she went outside at raked her driveway.
+It was rare to see a midriff top, razor cut jean holes and magenta spiked hair on an Old Lady.
+She had a House Coat and slippers and at 6:30am most mornings she went outside and raked her driveway.
 "Scratched" her driveway as my dad would say.
 She'd scratch the sandy soil, bemoan the sprinkler that missed the "lawn" that never grew and get the leaves from the neighbor's messy live oak off her one car driveway.
+She was done around 8am but now I realize that was probably to remain outside to wave at the worker bees driving by to sit in rush hour traffic.
 After my dad retired, he spent a number of years with a flat head shovel getting sand and eroded soil off his concrete driveway, a sound I still cannot bear.
-In his later years, he struck up a lot of conversation with Mrs. Quigley and even started to help her plant some better trees or clean out her gutters.
+In his later years, he struck up a lot of conversation with Mrs. Quigley and even started to help her plant some better trees and clean out her gutters.
 They were busying themselves.